From New Births to Deadly Numbers,

 An Armadillo Named Tim

 Perhaps nothing speaks of survival and hope like a new birth.
-The team is thrilled to report a giant armadillo named Isabelle has given birth.
+The team was thrilled to report a giant armadillo named Isabelle had given birth.
 The team named the baby Tim - in honor of Tim Tetzlaff, Director of Conservation at Naples Zoo (shown here on the left with Desbiez at right in Naples Zoo in 2015).
 Isabelle and the Giant Armadillo Project made global headlines in 2013 when they first documented the breeding of this highly elusive species and began studying Isabelle’s male offspring, Alex.
 Over the next two years, Isabelle slowly revealed giant armadillo secrets from an updated gestation period of 5 months to providing much more extensive maternal care than previously expected.
 Those continuing discoveries ended when Alex died from injuries most likely given by a puma.
 It was a devastating loss for the team – emotionally and scientifically.
 The discovery of Tim and the video of Tim with his mother Isabelle (below) was great news for the project.

 Resetting The Discovery Clock